AHamamd150/Multi-Scale-Transformer-encoder/README.md

 # Multi-Scale Cross-Attention Transformer Encoder for Event Calssification

  &emsp; Transformer encoder model that incorporate different scale information via multi-modal network with self and cross-attention layers.
 The packge based on [arXiv:2207.09959 [hep-ph]](https://arxiv.org/abs/2207.09959).
-The current version of the package is very geeneric and span the three configurations  as the following
+The current version of the package is very geeneric and span the three configurations  as the following:

  * model_1: Transformer model with single input and self-attention heads.
  * model_2: Transformer model with three inputs, each input followed by transformer layers with self-attention heads and the output is fed to transformer layers with cross-attneion heads.